-1. Familiarize your students with the synopsis, characters, and themes of Twelfth Night.
-Discuss with your class their expectations of Twelfth Night on stage and in your classroom.
+1. Familiarize your students with the synopsis, characters, and themes of The Taming of the Shrew.
+Discuss with your class their expectations of Taming of the Shrew on stage and in your classroom.

 2. Examine the major themes of the play as they are discussed in this guide.
 For each theme, have the students list examples from their own lives and from the world around them.
 Prepare the students to look for these themes in the production.